pandemicpedals/pachydermpedals/_pages/blog.md

 # Edit theme's home layout instead if you wanna make some changes
 # See: https://jekyllrb.com/docs/themes/#overriding-theme-defaults
 title: Blog
-excerpt: An area where I can share my thoughts, ideas, links, and useful information.
+tagline: An area where I can share my thoughts, ideas, links, and useful information.
 layout: collection

 permalink: /blog/